Rapptz/discord.py/docs/guide/topics/embeds.rst

 Next, we created an instance of the ``Embed`` class.
 This is the object that will contain the basic fields of our embed.

 The ``title`` and ``description`` fields are pretty self-explanatory.
 The ``colour`` field is a bit more interesting.
 This field is used to set the colour of the left-hand side of the embed.
-We used the ``blurple`` classmethod on the ``Colour`` class that discord.py provides to get the blurple colour.
+We used the :meth:`discord.Colour.blurple()` classmethod on the
+:class:`discord.Colour` class that discord.py provides to get the blurple colour.
 It can also be set to an integer representing a hexadecimal colour code like ``0x5865f2`` or ``5793266``.

 .. note::